blackpearl006/blackpearl006.github.io/_posts/2025-05-09-linalgebra2.md

 ---

-## Visualizing Determinants with Chart.js
+## Visualizing Determinants

 The determinant of a 2x2 matrix can be visualized as the area of a parallelogram formed by its column vectors.
+Below is an interactive visualization using **Chart.js**:

 ```chartjs
 {